strimzi/strimzi.github.io/_posts/2021-08-15-using-http-bridge-as-a-kubernetes-sidecar.md

 author: jakub_scholz
 ---

-Bridging between Apache Kafka and HTTP protocols is something users are often asking for.
+Bridging between Apache Kafka and HTTP protocols is something Kafka users are often asking for.
 That is why in Strimzi we have our own HTTP Bridge which does exactly that.
-You can easily deploy the bridge using the Strimzi operator.
+You can easily deploy the bridge using the Strimzi Cluster Operator.
 The HTTP Bridge does not directly support any security features such as authentication or encryption.
 For securing it and exposing it to the outside of your Kubernetes cluster, you can use any API Gateway or reverse proxy.
-But there are also other ways how you can use it - for example as Kubernetes sidecar.
+But there are also other ways how you can use it - for example, as a Kubernetes sidecar.

 <!--more-->